 The anatomy is best defined by contrast angiography, CTA or MRA (figure 1) and the final reconstruction is shown in figure 2.
 Medical clearance is obtained as indicated.
 Intravenous antibiotic coverage is started on call to the operating room.

 Regional epidural anesthesia is most commonly used, but general anesthesia may be preferred by the patient or anesthesiologist.

 Patient is placed in the supine position.

 A linear incision is made in each groin over the femoral artery and the common femoral, the profunda femoris, and the superficial femoral artery are carefully isolated and encircled with Silastic vessel loops for control.
 It is important to dissect at least several centimeters of the profunda femoris to evaluate the presence of disease in this vessel, especially if indicated on preoperative imaging.
 If it is significantly involved, profunda endarterectomy or a profundoplasty should be considered, because this procedure appears to increase the longevity of graft function, especially if it is the main runoff vessel.
 Prior to giving heparin, a suprapubic subcutaneous tunnel is started with gentle subcutaneous finger dissection (figure 3) in both groins.
 A tunneling device then joins the 2 groin incisions and a Penrose drain is pulled through to secure the passageway.
-From the suprapubic position the tunnel must form a gentle curve to each groin to avoid kinking of the graft when it is pulled into place by ...
+From the suprapubic position the tunnel must form a gentle curve to each groin to avoid kinking of the graft when it ...